Kombucha SCOBY Explained and Top 5 Other Uses for a SCOBY

 And now for the fun stuff!
 Look at all these exciting ways you can use a Kombucha SCOBY around the house or even right on your face!

 Beauty is Skin Deep

-- Check out these recipes for making your very own beauty masque and toner from Bev Ferguson, owner of the Original Kombucha List.
+- Check out these Kombucha Spa Day recipes for making your very own beauty masque and toner and other homemade products for your skin.

-- I like to take a fresh culture and lay it across my face (no, it will not suck your brains out, though the thought has crossed my mind).
+- Take a fresh Kombucha SCOBY and lay it across your face (no, it will not suck your brains out!).
 Allow the culture to rest on your face for up to 15 minutes, using a towel to catch the drips.
 You may notice some redness on your skin but it will quickly fade.
 If you are sensitive, always test first on a small section of skin.

 Why this works

 - The culture pulls circulation to the surface of the skin which regenerates the skin cells

 - The pH of the culture has the effect of a mild and all natural acid peel which sloughs dead skin cells and leaves the skin feeling soft and smooth

 - The Kombucha culture also has many topical uses.
 One of the terms for the SCOBY is zooglea, which translates as “living skin” and helps heal the skin from burns, wounds and other skin ailments.
 Biofilms are not new and have a wide range of applications from medicinal bandages, replacement blood veins, speaker diaphragms and more.
 BASYC is one such biofilm that is being tested and manufactured for such purposes.
 They have isolated an acetobacter xylinium strain – one of the bacteria native to the Kombucha culture – to create this biofilm.